linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Notes 2 – Corporate Bond Contracts.md

 - On or before each coupon or principal repayment date of the bond,  the portfolio pays at least as much as the scheduled payment
 - Place this portfolio in an irrevocable trust which is directed to use the portfolio's payments to make the remaining payments on the bond
 - The investors in a defeased bond would regard it as riskless,  and it would trade at something very close to the Treasury yield
-- By the same token,  the cost of the portfolio of Treasuries is the present value of the bond's future payments,  discounted at the Treasury rate If the bond's indenture gives the issuer the right to defease the bond,  then the issuer is no longer bound by the covenants after defeasance Connection between defeasance and make-whole call options: If MGM were to exercise its make-whole call option,  it would pay bondholders the present value of its bond's future payments,  discounted at the Treasury rate plus 50bp
+- By the same token,  the cost of the portfolio of Treasuries is the present value of the bond's future payments,  discounted at the Treasury rate If the bond's indenture gives the issuer the right to defease the bond,  then the issuer is no longer bound by the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] after defeasance Connection between defeasance and make-whole call options: If MGM were to exercise its make-whole call option,  it would pay bondholders the present value of its bond's future payments,  discounted at the Treasury rate plus 50bp
 - If MGM were to defeas the bond,  it would buy the portfolio of Treasury bonds.
 The cost is the present value of its bond's future payments,  discounted at the Treasury rate.
 By construction,  this is a somewhat higher cost The net effect of exercising the make-whole option is the same as the net effect of defeasing the bond
 - After exercising the make-whole option,  the bond is gone. - After defeasing the bond,  it is effectively gone.
-The payments to bondholders will come from the trust,  not from MGM,  and the covenants are no longer in effect.
+The payments to bondholders will come from the trust,  not from MGM,  and the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] are no longer in effect.
 From the bondholders' point of view,  the two strategies are very similar.
 - With the make-whole call,  they get an amount slightly less than the present value of the future payments discounted at the Treasury rate.
 - With the defeasance,  they get a bond that is now as safe as a Treasury bond,  but isn't a Treasury bond.
 It is still an MGM note,  and is probably somewhat illiquid.
 Which do they prefer?
 They might actually prefer the make-whole call,  depending on how close the defeased bond trades to the Treasury rate.
 In any case,  they are very similar.
+Tags: #bonds #indentures #covenants #callprovisions #trustee #creditordefaultprotections #contractmodifications #defeasance #corporatebonds #indentures